 From 1999 to 2015, Moldova went from a 36% extreme poverty rate to zero, effectively ending extreme poverty in Moldova.
 By analyzing Moldova’s poverty reduction strategies, organizations such as the International Monetary Fund (IMF) and the World Bank can form a blueprint to fight extreme poverty globally.

 IMF Focus on Poverty Reduction

 In 2000, the IMF instituted a three-pronged approach for ending extreme poverty in Moldova, which involved major reforms in governance and the public sector.
-Economic development, healthcare changes, educational developments and social safety nets were the primary focus to kickstart growth in the country.
+Economic development, health care changes, educational developments and social safety nets were the primary focus to kickstart growth in the country.

-- The IMF’s focus on economic development revolved around public spending and lack of private business.
-Aside from ensuring fiscal responsibility from the government, government retirement plans and debt were swallowing the countries budgetary resources.
+- The IMF’s focus on economic development revolved around public spending and the lack of private business.
+Aside from ensuring fiscal responsibility from the government, government retirement plans and debt were swallowing the country’s budgetary resources.
 The IMF advised Moldova to revise its tax system to be more equitable while strengthening its private sector by easing regulations and tax burdens on small and medium businesses.

 - Education was a foundational part of the reform process.
 The IMF ensured Moldova improved its education system through guidance from the World Bank.
-The primary focus was on improving education standards and increase the availability of secondary education to needy students.
+The primary focus was on improving education standards and increasing the availability of secondary education to needy students.

 - The health sector developed more substantial healthcare access to reduce long-term expenses and to involve the private sector.

 - Developing better social safety nets was a key pillar for the IMF in Moldova.
 Most importantly, the goal of the program is to keep children out of poverty.
 This included food security and funding to access human development services.
 Also on the agenda was reforming the nation’s pension system to protect aging populations.